kevinli7377/AppliedCVFinalProject/FinalResultsAndTesting/README.md

 **Criterion for a correctly matched recipe:**
 A recipe is considered correctly matched if the pre-labeled recipe for the scene is within the top N returned recipes.

-The final architecture was evaluated based on the following metric:

-Accuracy =Sc/St

-Sc = Number of scenes with correctly matched recipes

-St = Total number of scenes

-The criterion for a correctly matched recipe: A recipe is considered correctly matched if the pre-labeled recipe for the scene is within the top N returned recipes.

 All scene images were segmented using the segmentation model and subsequently classified using the fine-tuned DeiT model.
 Finally, the generated list labels were processed by turning the list into a set to remove duplicates and passed into the RecipeMatcher.

 **Test Batch 1:** Scenes that contained natural images of ingredients.
 Consist of live scenes (assembled in the “wild” on counter) and augmented scenes (from Google Photos, DALL-E).